Masstrix/maya-notes/README.md

 - There should be both `notes.mel` and a `Notes` folder in the scripts directory when extracted correctly.
 - You can the in maya run `notes` in the mel input to open the interface.

+## Note
+I currently don't have a licence for Maya and so won't be maintaining this version of the script but intend to port it to other applications.